 signs.
 Customers have little opportunity to read or understand the complex Leasecomm contracts, which the

-.
+vendors virtually never explain to them.
 Even if customers did read all the fine print in the contract, it is unlikely

 that they would understand or appreciate the rights and remedies that fine print attempts to take away from